raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Protocols

 The OPTIONAL **protocols** node specifies the protocols that an API supports.
 If the protocols node is not explicitly specified, one or more protocols included in the baseUri node SHALL be used; if the protocols node is explicitly specified, such node specification SHALL override any protocol included in the baseUri node.
-The protocols node MUST be a non-empty array of strings, of values HTTP and/or HTTPS, and is case-insensitive.
+The protocols node MUST be a non-empty array of strings, of values HTTP and/or HTTPS, and be case-insensitive.

 The following is an example of an API endpoint that accepts both HTTP and HTTPS requests.